Vynixxx/Vynixxx/README.md

 Whether you have questions or just want to chat, feel free to reach out to me at:

-- Email: vynixstudent@proton.me(mailto:vynixstudent@proton.me)
+- Email: vynixstudent@proton.me

 Thanks for coming 😺!
-I hope you find some cool ideas here.
+I hope you'll find some cool ideas here.

 <!--
 **Vynixxx/Vynixxx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.